ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     enable: false
 ---

->As of 2023-05-05, I have only used the NixOS system for half a month, so there will inevitably be some mistakes and omissions in this article, please read it carefully.
+>As of 2023-05-10, I have only used the NixOS for about 20 days, so there will inevitably be some mistakes and omissions in this article, please read it carefully.

 >I will continue to try my best to repair and improve the content in the future, hope you like it, also eager to get any feedback~